objetos/objects2/source.md

 ## Workshop

-> Implement a hierarchical design for your integer sequences, taking into account different visual representations along it
+> Implement a hierarchical design for your [tangram](https://en.wikipedia.org/wiki/Tangram), taking into account different visual representations along it